Mopinion-com/flutter-integration-sdk/README.md

 ### iOS Native Implementation

 #### - Step 1: Download the code
-Download the `flutter-tools` folder from our github repo [flutter-integration-sdk](https://github.com/Mopinion-com/flutter-integration-sdk/archive/refs/heads/main.zip).
+- Download the `flutter-tools` folder from our github repo [flutter-integration-sdk](https://github.com/Mopinion-com/flutter-integration-sdk/archive/refs/heads/main.zip).

 #### - Step 2: Add the code to your Native side project
-- Open your Xcode project (default is ios/Runner.xcworkspace).
+- Open your Xcode project (default is `ios/Runner.xcworkspace`).
-- From the downloaded `flutter-tools/ios` folder, copy the `MopinionFlutterPlugin.swift` file somewhere into your Xcode main project.
+- From the downloaded `flutter-tools/ios` folder, copy the `MopinionFlutterBridge.swift` file somewhere into your Xcode main project.
 For example to the main folder of the `Runner` project of a default Flutter generated project.
 - In your `AppDelegate.swift` file, add a line for the method `MopinionFlutterBridge.shared.mopinionSdkBind()`.
 This will bind the Native project with the Flutter project and will receive the desired events.

 Here is an example of the `AppDelegate.swift`: